chirag3110gupta/BitcoinGraph/docs/FinalWriteup.md

 traders as well as the least trustworthy ones.
 Secondly, we chose to implement Betweenness Centrality which allows us to find out through which trader the most number of transactions passes through.
-Finally we implemented a simple BFS to traverse the graph and find paths between vertices.
-Overall, the main goal was to create a working, efficient codebase to extrapolate important information about the dataset.
+Finally we implemented a simple BFS to traverse the graph and find paths between vertices; we unintentionally partially implemented Djikstra's Overall, the main goal was to create a working, efficient codebase to extrapolate important information about the dataset.
 Given that such algorithms are so universal in application, it was not so difficult to implement them.
 We simply had to tailor the methods to fit our requirements and test them in